Photo: Suncheonman Bay Ecological Park

 * What is the Ramsar Convention?

-The Ramsar Convention is an international treaty for the conservation and sustainable utilization of wetlands to stem the progressive encroachment on and loss of wetlands.
+The Ramsar Convention is an international treaty for the conservation and sustainable utilization of wetlands and their resources.
 The full name of the convention is the "Convention on Wetlands of International Importance, especially as Waterfowl Habitat."
 The convention was signed by 18 countries in the city of Ramsar in Iran in 1971.
 Today, 162 countries adhere to the convention.